 Part-time has never been a stumbling block for my career.

 “Working part-time is definitely not an obstacle to having a career”, Ramon and Martin both agree on this.
 “It also crucially depends on your personal definition of career”, adds Ramon.
 He believes that the part-time working model also works at management level, especially at AXA.
-“Part-time has never been a stumbling block for my career”, confirmed Martin who is soon switching jobs internally.
+“Part-time has never been a stumbling block for my career”, confirmed Martin.

 According to Ramon and Martin, the greatest challenge on the work front comes from a completely different angle.
 And has nothing to do with the weekly workload.
 “These days, the greatest challenge is managing the private and professional energy balance, as this is the only way you can be committed and make an enthusiastic contribution”.
 Here they both agree that this is a personal dilemma and is based on individual needs.
 This is because it’s the only way that individuals can find the right balance for themselves.